dmd-program/dmd-100/lessons/what-is-design/end_of_lesson_discussion.md

 **Questions to guide the discussion:**

-- Were any of your preconceptions about what design is challenged?
+1. Were any of your preconceptions about what design is challenged or confirmed?
 If so, what were they?
-- Do you feel a sense of anticipation or excitement to start designing, or does it seem out of reach?
+2. Do you normally consume any design news or entertainment/infotainment?